 We offer COVID-19 antibody testing.
 These tests are for people who think they may have been infected in the past and are fully recovered.
 If you are interested in testing for COVID-19 antibodies, please make an appointment for a telemedicine visit.

 Showing up to our office with COVID19 puts our vulnerable patients at risk and may cause our office to have shut down to quarantine staff.

-There is no vaccine and there are no medications to treat COVID19.
-If you have flu-like symptoms and a low grade fever or mild cough, then we recommend self-quarantine for at least 14 days.
+If you have flu-like symptoms and a low grade fever or mild cough, then we recommend self-quarantine.
 If your fever is 102 or greater, you have difficulty breathing, or have a severe cough, then please call the office for recommendations on possible further evaluation.
 If you are over 65, have serious medical conditions or a compromised immune system you are especially vulnerable for more serious complications from this illness.